 MIDAS REX $22 |

-Dr. Suresh Magge is a medical specialist in pediatric neurosurgery.
-His areas of clinical interest consist of spinal cord tumor, chiari malformation, and craniosynostosis.
-Dr. Magge's professional affiliations include the University of Michigan Health-Sparrow and the University of Michigan Health.
-After completing medical school at Harvard Medical School, he performed his residency at a hospital affiliated with the University of Pennsylvania.
+Dr. Suresh Magge is a specialist in pediatric neurosurgery.
+Dr. Magge's clinical interests include spinal cord tumor, chiari malformation, and craniosynostosis.
+His professional affiliations include the University of Michigan Health-Sparrow and the University of Michigan Health.
+He graduated from Harvard Medical School and then he performed his residency at a hospital affiliated with the University of Pennsylvania.
+Patients gave him an average rating of 5.0 stars (out of 5).